 The level of remuneration of the personnel in the Company is fixed unless decided differently by the BOD.
 When decided to consist elements of variable dependent on company's actual performance the Company ensures that its interests and employee interests are aligned with those of the Company's clients.
 Risk management and control procedures are in place to avoid that too much risk may be taken with a client's portfolio in order to increase employees' personal gains.
-Further remuneration details can be found in the Company's Employment Manual.
+Further remuneration details can be found in the Company's Employment Manual and Appendix T of this Manual.